With detours into the history of England, and a few bars of “Bess, You Is My Woman Now”

 Once, these people begged a guru to give them initiation and help them with their life-problems.
 Then, through lack of vigilance they allowed base desire and ambition to once again enter into them, to rule them and own them.
 Now, they see their old guru as merely an impediment to their love life or business life.
 They want to go on a million dollar shopping spree, and his teachings on self-giving are standing in their way.
 So they would be happy to murder him if only he had not already left the body.

 Do not hate whom your soul loves, or you may court cosmic punishment.
 This punishment does not come from God or from the spiritual master, but from some other place.
 Just as the inner world is filled with gods and goddesses who are ready to shower the heads of spiritual aspirants with compassion, the inner world also has dharma protectors who mete out punishment to those who constantly break the cosmic law.
-You cannot fool them with some smarmy talk about why you acted like an ingrate and a scoundrel, because they see into your very heart.
+You cannot fool them with some smarmy talk about why you acted like an ingrate and a scoundrel, because they see into your very soul.

 When we no longer care for compassion, our better angels desert us, and our fate comes to depend on a quite different set of beings who are unforgiving in their judgement.
 When we thumb our nose at compassion, we get justice instead.
 It is we who choose.